Why Does Upload Speed Feel Like Watching Paint Dry? Solutions from the Tech Trenches

 Why Are Upload Speeds Always Slower?

-Most home internet plans are designed to focus on download speeds over upload speeds because the average user streams, browses, and downloads far over they upload.
+Most home internet plans are designed to prioritize download speeds over upload speeds because the average user streams, browses, and downloads far more than they upload.
 But if you’re working remotely, gaming, or uploading videos, this imbalance can be frustrating.

 Here’s why your upload speed lags behind like a tortoise in a race: